 Jaguar

-Having successfully bodied many makes of car teh company started selling it's own SS cars in 1931, all based on chassis supplied by The Standard car Co.
-The SS2's were smaller engined and teh SS1's (Saloon , Tourer, Airline etc) were just stunning looking and at a fraction of the cost of what customers were expecting - a talent William Lyons excelled in.
-The sportier SS90 which led to the SS100 in 2 1/2 litre (actually 2663cc) and 3 1/2 litre were very popular as they had real performance in a straight line, yet cost no more than, for example, a sporting Riley!
+From building sidecars and later making bodies on many makes of car under the name Swallow, the company started selling it's own SS cars in 1931, all of them using chassis supplied by The Standard Car Co.
+SS stood for Swallow Sidecar.
+The SS2 had smaller engines while the SS1 (Saloon, Tourer, Airline etc.) were just stunning, yet sold at a fraction of the cost of what customers were expecting - a talent William Lyons excelled in.
+The sportier SS90 which led to the SS100 in 2 1/2 litre (actually 2663cc) and 3 1/2 litre were very popular as they had impressive straight line performance, yet cost no more than, for example, a sporting Riley.